 With that said, the service does work as advertised: I ordered a plan and received BTC for mining on a daily basis.

 If I had the resources to buy my own equipment and mine, that might be more worth it, but it’d depend on electricity costs.
-I think for now, if I want more Bitcoin, I’ll just buy on one of the reputable platforms like Binance or Coinbase.
+I think for now, if I want more Bitcoin, I’ll just buy Bitcoin on one of the reputable platforms like Binance or Coinbase.

 The other choice is to mine Bitcoin yourself by buying miners like these: